 The 17 SDGs and their 169 sub-targets are recognized as a universal framework for sustainability analysis, present a common set of goals, and provide the language to communicate and align global efforts.

-The following 3-step guide unpacks how businesses can analyze their operations following the 169 SDG sub-targets with delphai, finding the most promising starting point for realizing their sustainability potential, and communicating their contribution.
+The following 3-step guide unpacks how businesses can analyze their operations following the 169 SDG sub-targets with delphai, finding the most promising starting point for realizing their sustainability potential and communicating their contribution.

-The task at hand is complex and time consuming but technology is here to help.
+The task at hand is complex and time-consuming but technology is here to help.
 Artificial intelligence and machine learning have the capability to quickly assess existing sustainability potential, run competitive analyses, and identify promising partnerships.

 Using technology, companies can simplify the process of integrating sustainability considerations into their business activities in three easy steps:

 Truth is, your organization might already be contributing to achieving one or two of the SDGs targets.
-A closer look at strategies, processes, and activities might surprise with hidden gems of sustainability potential.
+A closer look at strategies, processes, and activities might surprise you with hidden gems of sustainability potential.
 Manual analysis requires a deep understanding of all 169 sub-targets in detail.
-This would most probably require a focus-group armed with highlighters and post-its, ready to analyze all internal documentation.
+This would most probably require a focus group armed with highlighters and post-its, ready to analyze all internal documentation.
 This is obviously not sustainable.

-An AI solution like delphai can analyze millions of pages worth of documentation within seconds, identifying sustainability-related business practices, and automatically labeling them according to the 169 sub-targets set out in the global Sustainable Development Goals.
+An AI solution like delphai can analyze millions of pages worth of documentation within seconds, identifying sustainability-related business practices, and automatically labelling them according to the 169 sub-targets set out in the global Sustainable Development Goals.

 Organizations can analyze their business activities almost instantly by using technology, and gain a clear overview of their touchpoints:

 Sustainability is a competitive edge.
-Investors as well as consumers favour companies that consider and communicate their social and environmental impact.
+Investors, as well as consumers, favour companies that consider and communicate their social and environmental impact.
 Understanding competitors’ sustainability efforts is a good strategy to stay competitive, find inspiration in what industry leaders are doing, and learn from their success.
 What if, understanding a competitor’s SDG strategy was just a click away instead of buried under days of research and analysis?

 delphai’s self-service dashboard enables organizations to filter for competitors based on their SDG profiles.
 The results show exactly which SDG targets competitors are hitting, and where their blind spots are.
 And this analysis is not limited to single firms.
 AI technology can almost instantly process and label massive company datasets.
 So within seconds, the technology can scan a cluster, region, or entire market for sustainability relevance and map the competitive landscape.